groonga/groonga/doc/source/reference/executables/groonga-suggest-httpd.rst

 .. cmdoption:: -p, --port

-   Specify http server port number.
+   Specify HTTP server port number.
 The default value is 8080.

 .. cmdoption:: -t, --n-threads

    Specify number of threads.
-The default value is 8.
+The default value is the number of CPU cores.
    This option accepts 128 as the max value, but use the number of CPU cores for performance.